tytydraco/yessleep/out/Another_Little_Dancer.md

 I watched my daughter, Emma, in the large mirror through the window of the side door.
 There's a bigger viewing window around the corner, in the main hall of the Tiny Stars Dance Club, but it's always mobbed with other parents filming and taking photos of their kids.

-I got sick of jockeying for position and nobody else seemed to have figured out the side door viewing option.
+I got sick of jockeying for position, and nobody else seemed to have figured out the side door viewing option.
 If only I hadn't, then maybe things wouldn't be so fucked up now.

 At first, I thought I simply counted wrong: Twenty-three in the mirror.
 Yet, when the kids switched to the softer jazz shoes for the second part of class, one kid was missing.
 She'd been beside my daughter.
 I'd noticed her because she talked a lot to Emma and they were both giggling so hard I could hear it through the glass.